AppliedLogicSystems/ALSProlog/docs/docs/ref/cut.md

 yes.
 ```
-succeeds because the '!' is never reached in the condition of -&gt;.
-The -&gt; fails because there is no else subgoal.
+succeeds because the '!' is never reached in the condition of ->.
+The -> fails because there is no else subgoal.
 This causes the next clause for `cool/1` to be executed.
 This clause always succeeds, therefore `daffyduck` is considered cool.

 ## SEE ALSO